Professor Glenn Bowman

 - - 01227 (82)3180

-I am presently quite involved in setting up the new BA degree in Liberal Arts which is scheduled to begin in September 2013, offering a means of grasping the world and the contemporary from a range of perspectives – political, cultural, historical and economic (see http://www.kent.ac.uk/courses/undergrad/subjects/liberal-arts).
-I continue to convene the MA in Social Anthropology and the MA in the Anthropology of Ethnicity, Nationalism and Identity.
+I recently set up the new BA degree in Liberal Arts which began in September 2014, offering a means of grasping the world and the contemporary from a range of perspectives – political, cultural, historical and economic (see http://www.kent.ac.uk/courses/undergrad/subjects/liberal-arts).
+I continue to convene the MA in the Anthropology of Ethnicity, Nationalism and Identity.
 I also teach advanced modules in anthropological theory on both the BA and MA programmes, a module on the Southern Mediterranean, the Photographic Workshop, and the MA modules linked to the ethnicity, nationalism and identity programme.
-I supervise six PhD students, having had four others submit this year.back to top
+I supervise seven PhD students, having had four others submit this year.back to top

 I've been working over the past couple of decades on issues of how people in communities marked by diversity — particularly by different religious affiliations — manage for the most part to live together but, in certain circumstances, divide into antagonistic groupings which war with each other.

-I supervise a number of PhD students conducting research within the field of Social Anthropology.
+I currently supervise a number of PhD students conducting research within the field of Social Anthropology:

 back to top